 - General Principles for Remote Presentations

-Concurrent hybrid sessions will use Zoom meetings (not webinars) that are launched by the click of a button directly from the session details on the conference platform.
+Concurrent virtual and hybrid sessions will use Zoom meetings (not webinars) that are launched by the click of a button directly from the session details on the conference platform.
 We may use webinars for events, but that is the exception, rather than the norm.

 - Any time you visit the conference hub, look for the Log In button, and make sure you are logged in for access to the protected content; the platform may remember you as long as you continue to use the same computer and browser.
 Contact [email protected] if you have any trouble.